KingArcherTheThird/teampi/README.md

-# teampi
+# Graph coloring
-Program making for team pi
+Program making by team pi.

-Let's get ready with userguide first then execute the java files Let's go!
+To know the usage of the programm first read this guide!

+If you don't care just go on!